 ‘Contemporary Anarchist Studies is a most welcome, and timely, addition to bibliography on anarchism, political philosophy, and social movements.
 Anarchist theory, at its best, begins with issues confronting real people, and is written in language they can understand.
 The volumes in this series do just that, avoiding both obfuscation and condescension.
 I eagerly await the next installments!’
 Professor Martha Ackelsberg, Smith College, author of Free Women of Spain: Anarchism and the Struggle for the Emancipation of Women (2004)

-The Critical Theory and Contemporary Society series aims to demonstrate the ongoing relevance of multi-disciplinary research in explaining the causes of pressing social problems today and in indicating the possible paths towards a libertarian transformation of twenty-first century society.
-It builds upon some of the main ideas of first generation critical theorists, including Horkheimer, Adorno, Benjamin, Marcuse and Fromm, but it does not aim to provide systematic guides to the work of those thinkers.
-Rather, each volume focuses on ways of thinking about the political dimensions of a particular topic, which include political economy, law, popular culture, globalization, feminism, theology and terrorism.
-Authors are encouraged to build on the legacy of first generation Frankfurt School theorists and their influences (Kant, Hegel, Kierkegaard, Marx, Nietzsche, Weber and Freud) in a manner that is distinct from, though not necessarily hostile to, the broad lines of second-generation critical theory.
+The Critical Theory and Contemporary Society series aims to demonstrate the continuing relevance of multi-disciplinary research in explaining the causes of pressing social problems and indicating possible paths towards a libertarian transformation of twenty-first-century society.
+It builds on the ideas of first-generation critical theorists, including Horkheimer, Adorno, Benjamin, Marcuse and Fromm, but it does not aim to provide systematic guides to the work of those thinkers.
+Instead, each volume focuses on ways of thinking about the political dimensions of a particular topic, from political economy and law to popular culture, globalisation, feminism, theology and terrorism.
+Authors are encouraged to build on the legacy of first-generation Frankfurt School theorists and their influences (Kant, Hegel, Kierkegaard, Marx, Nietzsche, Weber and Freud) in a manner that is distinct from, though not necessarily hostile to, the broad lines of second-generation critical theory.
 The series sets ambitious theoretical standards, aiming to engage and challenge an interdisciplinary readership of students and scholars across political theory, philosophy, sociology, history, media studies and literary studies.

 Series editors: David M. Berry, Professor of Digital Humanities (Media and Film), University of Sussex and Darrow Schecter, Professor of Critical Theory and Modern European History, University of Sussex